rakytap/sequential-quantum-gate-decomposer/README.md

 The QGD API enables the extension of the capabilities of the QGD packages into further projects.
 The QGD header files needed for the compilation of the project are provided in the directory **path/to/qgd/include**.
-The compiled object files should than be linked against the static or shared QGD library libqgd.a or libqgd.so, respectively, located in the directory **path/to/qgd/lib64**.
+The compiled object files should than be linked against the static or shared QGD libraries libqgd.a or libqgd.so, respectively, located in the directory **path/to/qgd/lib64**.
-To resolve all the references during the linkage, one should also link against the corresponding libraries of the GNU Scientific Library located in the GSL_LIB_DIR environment variable set above, and against the Intel MKL libraries if they were used in the compilation of the QGD package.
+In order to exploit the speedup comming from the floating point optimization, we notice that Intel's compiler (usually) use this optimization by default, but when linking with GNU compiler, the -ffast-math option must be append when linking against the QGD API library is done.
 The full documentation of the QGD API can be accessed by a Doxygen manual which can be accessed and recreated by steps described in the following section

 ## Doxygen manual